x13enos/slate/source/index.html.md

 > Make sure to replace `meowmeowmeow` with your API key.

-Kittn uses API keys to allow access to the API.
-You can register a new Kittn API key at our [developer portal](http://example.com/developers).
+Specs Database uses API key and password to allow access to the API.

-Kittn expects for the API key to be included in all API requests to the server in a header that looks like the following:
+Specs Database expects for the API key and password to be included in all API requests to the server in a header that looks like the following:

 `Authorization: meowmeowmeow`